yuanqing/figma-plugins/packages/figma-insert-big-image/README.md

 ### Insert Big Image

-Opens a dialog through which one or more images on disk can be selected.
-Intelligently splits up and inserts each selected image as a set of smaller images.
+Opens a dialog through which one or more image files can be selected.
+Intelligently splits up and inserts each image file as a set of smaller images.
 (This is to work around a limitation in Figma where images with a dimension larger than 4096 pixels are scaled down.)

 ## License